A Crypto Website Changes Its Data, and $100 Billion in Market Value Vanishes - Slashdot

 Re: (Score:1)

-The price is now more correct (Score:4, Informative)
+The price is now more correct (Score:5, Informative)

 It has nothing to do with the nth crackdown.
 Prices have been significantly higher in South Korea compared to the rest of the world for many coins, if you take the South Korean Won (KRW) trading pair and then convert that price to its US Dollar (or Euro, or whatever) equivalent.
 However you should see the crypto/KRW exchange rates as a closed system, as it is not an easily traded coin internationally, which make arbitrage (almost) impossible.